 - Commercial Property Owners: Commercial Property Owners’ increase will more than double the amount currently paid on tenant-leased spaces.

-- NEW!
-How much money will the Resort, Commercial Property Owners and Residential Property Owners generate if the Referendum passes?
+- How much money will the Resort, Commercial Property Owners and Residential Property Owners generate if the Referendum passes?

 - Resort: Based on the average Resort contributions for the last three years, CSA anticipates the .25% of Adjusted Gross Resort Revenue will bring in about $125,000 in 2022.
 This amount will fluctuate with its business revenues.